 The energy price hike

-Making your home more energy efficient is particularly important given the energy price hike.
-The average household was paying £1971 for their energy bill on August 9th, but that figure will rise to £4266 by January 2023.
+Making your home energy efficient is particularly important given the energy price hike.
+The average household was paying 1971 for their energy bill on August 9th, but that figure will rise to 4266 by January 2023.
 This will stretch many families to the limit, given that inflation has also reached a 40-year high.
+In some states in the US like Texas, where the energy market is also deregulated, consumers have been exercising the power to choose electricity plans texas in order to get the best energy deals.
 As such, it’s more important than ever before to run an energy-efficient home.
 And by adding insulation with a little help from some specialist Milwaukee power tools, you can prepare for this difficult winter.

 Uninsulated homes lose a significant amount of heat through the walls.
 The quality of your walls will largely depend on when your home was built.
 If it was over 100 years ago, your home will have study walls that might only require some small upgrades.
 However, a home that was built before 1990 but in the last 100 years will likely have wall cavities that require comprehensive insulation.
 If your home was built since 1990, you probably won’t need to add wall insulation.